EoghannIrving/echo_journal/README.md

 ## Features

+**📄 Markdown-first journaling**
-- Markdown entries saved locally as `.md` files
+- Portable, human-readable `.md` files with optional YAML frontmatter.
+- Compatible with Obsidian, VS Code, or any text editor.
+- They are your thoughts and memories, take them anywhere.

+**🧠 Adapts to your mood and energy**
+- Daily prompts that scale to your current bandwidth because sometimes you just.. *can't*.
+- Micro prompts for those bad days.
+(Write a word, type an emjoi).
+- AI helper to refresh or create new prompts instantly.

+**♾️ AuADHD-friendly design**
+- One-action journaling: open → tag mood → write → save.
+- Prompts designed to encourage writing without pressuring.
-- Optional metadata for mood, energy, location, weather, photos, and media
+- Optional auto-enrichment (location, weather, media, photos, trivia).
-- Daily prompts from `prompts.yaml` with AI assistance and a “New Prompt” refresh
-- Archive view and stats dashboard for reviewing past entries
+- Stats and archive views for gentle pattern tracking.

-- Per-browser toggles for Wordnik, Immich, and Jellyfin integrations
+**🔌 Optional integrations**
+- **Wordnik** (word of the day), **Immich** (photos), **Jellyfin** (media history), **NumbersAPI** (Fact of the day).
+- Per-browser toggles — nothing is forced, nothing runs you didn’t ask for.
+- See your day in context.

+**🔐 Local-first & private**
+- Runs on your machine or private server.
-- Optional HTTP Basic authentication for remote access
+- Optional HTTP Basic authentication for remote use.

 ## Prerequisites